 Book your place(s) more than 2 weeks before the course start date and we’ll pay for travel to London for up to three members of staff per centre.
 Simply drop us an email once you’ve booked and we’ll arrange train travel for you: email@example.com

-Availability for the courses are first come first served.
+Availability for the courses are on a first come, first served basis.

 About the facilitators